-The rule of nines only applies to an adult person - for a child's assessment scroll down - and, together with the Parkland formula, helps guide the treatment decisions regarding fluid resuscitation and whether a patient should be transferred to a specialised burn center.
+The rule of nines only applies to an adult person – for a child's assessment, scroll down – and, together with the Parkland formula, helps guide the treatment decisions regarding fluid resuscitation and whether a patient should be transferred to a specialized burn center.

 Burn percentage estimation in children

 Children have different body proportions, so the basic rule of 9s cannot be used.
-Their heads are bigger, and legs shorter - so the traditional rule of nines wouldn't be appropriate.
+Their heads are bigger and their legs shorter – so the traditional rule of nines wouldn't be appropriate.
 Instead, we use a modified rule of nines (differences with the adult version are in bold):

-- You typically don't asses the groin area in children.
+- You typically don't assess the groin area in children.
 However, there are rule modifications that assign 13.5% to each leg and thus leave 1% for the groin.

 How to use the Parkland formula calculator?

 Proper fluid resuscitation is one of the most critical aspects of treating patients with burns.
 It replaces the amount of water lost through the burned areas (even though we have a rather large amount of water in our bodies, burns can lead to massive loss of it) and prevents organ failure.